OSM-Notes/OSM-Notes-Ingestion/bin/ENVIRONMENT_VARIABLES.md

 New standard:
 - Set only documented variables
-- Use `etc/properties.sh` for configuration
+- Create `etc/properties.sh` from `etc/properties.sh.example` for configuration
 - Override via environment when needed

 ## See Also

 - `bin/ENTRY_POINTS.md` - Allowed entry points
-- `etc/properties.sh` - Default configuration
+- `etc/properties.sh.example` - Configuration template (copy to `etc/properties.sh` for local use)
 - `README.md` - General usage guide